 Acknowledgement: I would like to thank Peter Kuenstler and Derek Shepperd for their help with preparing this piece.
 Picture: M. Joan Tash – used with permission from the YMCA George Williams College.

-How to cite this article: Smith, Mark K (2007).
-‘M. Joan Tash, youth work, and the development of professional supervision’ the encyclopaedia of informal education. [http://infed.org/mobi/m-joan-tash-youth-work-and-the-development-of-professional-supervision/ .
+How to cite this article: Smith, Mark K (2007, 2020).
+‘M. Joan Tash, youth work, and the development of professional supervision’ The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/m-joan-tash-youth-work-and-the-development-of-professional-supervision/ .
 Retrieved: insert date].